-The best interests attorney provides legal services for the purpose of protecting the child's best interests.
-Although the best interest attorney is not client-directed, the attorney is nevertheless providing legal representation to the child as a lawyer.
-Because the determination of best interests is imprecise and highly contextual, the best interests attorney should follow objective criteria and should not substitute his or her personal views of best interests.
-The "criteria established by law relating to the purposes of the proceeding" will include standards imposed by federal and state law for child protection in abuse and neglect proceedings, as well as a state's substantive law governing child custody determinations.
+"criteria established by law relating to the purposes of the proceeding" will include standards imposed by federal and state law for child protection in abuse and neglect proceedings, as well as a state's substantive law governing child custody determinations.
 See, e.g., Section 402 of the Uniform Marriage and Divorce Act.
 Moreover, the attorney's legal representation should be informed by an understanding of the child's individual circumstances and needs, including the child's developmental level, unique family relationships, and cultural background.

 If the child has no other attorney representative, the best interests attorney's duties also include keeping the child informed about the proceedings, advising the child, and reviewing proposed stipulations.
 In rare circumstances, a child may have a privately retained counsel who has not been appointed by the court.
 In addition, where permitted by state law, a court may appoint a best interests attorney under Section 12 to assist it in determining the child's interests even where the child already has a child's attorney.
-In these unusual situations Confidentiality of attorney-client communications is fundamental to the traditional attorney-client relationship in order to encourage openness by the client and to enable the attorney to render effective representation.
-In general, the rule of confidentiality extends to unauthorized use as well as disclosure of client information.
-See Model Rule 1.6 (barring disclosure of information relating to representation); Model Rule 1.8(b)(barring use of information relating to representation to disadvantage of client).
-Nevertheless, ethical rules permit disclosure of client information to the extent necessary to protect a client's interests when a lawyer is taking protective action on behalf of a client with diminished capacity.
-Model Rule 1.14(c).
-Under ordinary ethical guidelines, the best interests attorney's responsibilities are necessarily limited by the fact that the child has other counsel.
-The bracketed phrase under subsection (b)attorney, like the child's attorney, may reveal the child's confidences if necessary to protect the child from harm under ordinary ethical guidelines.
-See Comment to Section 12.
-The best interests attorney, however, has greater latitude than the child's attorney in one key respect: to use information received from the child for purposes of the representation without revealing the source of the information.
-This section recognizes that some states may not permit the appointment of a limited inroad on the principle of confidentiality may be necessary to enable the best interests attorney for a child who already has a child's attorneyto carry out the purposes of the representation.
+In these unusual situations, the best interests attorney's responsibilities are necessarily limited by the fact that the child has other counsel.
+The bracketed phrase under subsection (b) recognizes that some states may not permit the appointment of a best interests attorney for a child who already has a child's attorney.

-Under this section, a child's communications with ainformation received from the child is protected by ordinary rules of professional conduct except that use of such information, including confidential communications, is permitted to enable the best interests attorney are confidential except that use of the communications is permitted if necessary to protect a child's intereststo perform his or her role.
+Under this section, a child's communications with a best interests attorney are confidential except that use of the communications is permitted if necessary to protect a child's interests.
 Although some states have permitted the hybrid lawyer/guardian ad litem to reveal the child's confidential communications to the court where necessary to promote the child's best interests, see Clark v.
 Alexander, 953 P.2d 145 (Wyo.
 1998), this section provides a more limited exception to the principle of client confidentiality.
-Thus

-Under the use exception, a best interests attorney may use a child's confidential communications for the purpose of the representation without disclosing them.
-The distinction between use and disclosure means, for example, that if a child tells the attorney that a parent uses illegal drugsabuses alcohol, the attorney may use that information to find and presentan independent source of evidence of the parent's alcohol abuse.
-The attorney may present that separate evidence of the drug use to the courtalcohol abuse but may not reveal that the initial source of information was the child.
+Thus, a best interests attorney may use a child's confidential communications for the purpose of the representation without disclosing them.
+The distinction between use and disclosure means, for example, that if a child tells the attorney that a parent uses illegal drugs, the attorney may use that information to find and present separate evidence of the drug use to the court but may not reveal that the initial source of information was the child.
 The best interests attorney should explain to the child that the child's communications may be used by the attorney in order to achieve the best resolution for the child in the proceeding.